codekansas/codekansas.github.io/_posts/2023-07-19-diffusion-flow-matching.markdown

 4. Minimize the mean squared error between the two.

 Then, sampling from the model is just a matter of following the flow from some random noise vector along the vector field predicted by the neural network, as you would with a regular ODE.

+Specifically, they found that they were able to get good quality samples using a fixed-step ODE solver (the simplest kind) using $\leq 100$ steps.

 [^1]: Proof by "trust me, bro"
 [^2]: Alternatively denoted $p(x_{t-1} | x_t)$ so that you can just use the $q$ function everywhere